modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Getting started with Web Test Runner

-This is the minimal instruction on how to start using the test runner.
+This is the minimal instruction on how to start using the web test runner.

 1. Install the necessary packages